bdistin/fs-nextra/README.md

 All `fs` methods which return a callback, return a promise instead.
 All `nextra` methods return a promise exclusively.
 No sync methods are included from either `fs` or `fs-nextra`.
 Requires minimum Node.js v10.1.0.

-The full documentation can be found here: [fs-nextra.js.org](https://fs-nextra.js.org/). test
+The full documentation can be found here: [fs-nextra.js.org](https://fs-nextra.js.org/).

 Credit
 ------